 The Portfolio Kanban system is a method to visualize and manage the flow of portfolio Epics, from ideation through analysis, implementation, and completion.

 There are several Kanban systems used throughout SAFe, including the team, program, solution, and portfolio Kanban systems.
 Each kanban system helps improve the flow of value through the Continuous Delivery Pipeline.
-Each system:
+Each system:- helps match demand to capacity based on Work in Process (WIP) limits

-• helps identify opportunities for relentless improvement by visualizing bottlenecks in each process state
+- helps identify opportunities for relentless improvement by visualizing bottlenecks in each process state

-• facilitates flow with policies governing the entry and exit of work items in each state
+- facilitates flow with policies governing the entry and exit of work items in each state

 The portfolio Kanban is particularly important in that it helps align strategy and execution by identifying, communicating, and governing the selection of the largest and most strategic initiatives (Epics) for a SAFe portfolio.
 The portfolio Kanban is operated under the auspices of Lean Portfolio Management who use the strategic portfolio review and portfolio sync events to manage and monitor the flow of work.